wzlxjtu/PositionalEncoding2D/README.md

 The 2D positional encoding is an extention to 2D data, e.g., images.
 It is implemented as positionalencoding2d.
 You can find examples and visualization in this [notebook ](https://github.com/wzlxjtu/PositionalEncoding2D/blob/master/visualization.ipynb).

-For reference and technical details, please refer to our publication at https://arxiv.org/pdf/1908.11415.pdf
+For reference and technical details, please refer to our publication:

+- Wang, Zelun, and Jyh-Charn Liu. *"Translating math formula images to LaTeX sequences using deep neural networks with sequence-level training."* International Journal on Document Analysis and Recognition (IJDAR) (2020): 1-13.